 Your vote is important to us.
-Please complete, sign, date and promptly return the proxy card in the enclosed envelope, so that your shares will be represented whether or not you attend the Annual Meeting.
+Please complete, sign, date and promptly return the proxy card, vote online or vote by phone, so that your shares will be represented whether or not you attend the Annual Meeting.
 Returning a proxy card will not deprive you of your right to attend the Annual Meeting and vote your shares in person.

-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING TO BE HELD HELD AUGUST 10, 2023:
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING TO BE HELD AUGUST 8, 2024:

-THIS NOTICE OF ANNUAL MEETING, PROXY STATEMENT, PROXY CARD AND ANNUAL REPORT ON FORM 10-K FOR THE PERIOD ENDING DECEMBER 31, 2022 ARE AVAILABLE IN THE INVESTOR RELATIONS SECTION OF OUR WEBSITE AT www.apyxmedical.com.
+THIS NOTICE OF ANNUAL MEETING, PROXY STATEMENT, PROXY CARD AND ANNUAL REPORT ON FORM 10-K FOR THE PERIOD ENDING DECEMBER 31, 2023 ARE AVAILABLE IN THE INVESTOR RELATIONS SECTION OF OUR WEBSITE AT WWW.APYXMEDICAL.COM.

 By order of the Board of Directors

-Dated: June 23, 2023 /s/ Andrew Makrides
+Dated: June 25, 2024 /s/ Stavros Vizirgianakis

-Andrew Makrides
+Stavros Vizirgianakis

-Chairman of the Board of Directors
+Chairperson of the Board of Directors